 Historic Pubs to Visit in York

 York is well known for brewing and hospitality, so it’s no surprise there are more than 80 Pubs and Inns within York’s City Walls alone.
 Not forgetting our ‘local’ Blacksmith’s Arms which is well worth a 15 minute walk into Naburn Village.
 The Blacksmiths is a friendly, cosy pub that’s been the local hostelry for over 350 years.
-The pub team have an excellent reputation for good food and fine ales.
-There’s also a take-away service so you can order food to bring out and eat in your caravan.
+The pub team have a reputation for good food and fine ales.

 –>